 Approximately 7-minute reading time.

 CLT wall panels can be tilted into place by lifting them from a horizontal to a vertical position.
 This is usually achieved by attaching anchors to either the edge or the face of the panel at one end, while the other end bears on a stable surface for support.
+The lifting capacity of each orientation must be reviewed as they may not be equivalent.
+Panel tilt-up should only be completed by an experienced, qualified rigger following an engineered lifting plan.

 Figure 1.
 Anchors installed on the (A) face and (B) edge of a panel in a tilt-up operation

-Key Consideration: Sling Angle (β)
+Key Consideration: Sling Angle, β

 Figure 2.
 Proper methods for measuring sling angle (β) when anchors are installed on (A) the face and (B) the edge